harleo/blink/README.md

 ## Blink

-Blink is a simple single or bulk webpage screenshotting tool, often used for reconnaissance/archival (OSINT) purposes.
+Blink is a simple single or bulk web page screenshotting tool, often used for reconnaissance/archival (OSINT) purposes.

 ### Requirements